life-itself/community/content/ideas.md

 ---

 Title: "Ideas"
 Decription: "Life Itself is a multi-level, multi-disciplinary organisation.
-This page showcases all our key artciles written over the years."
+This page showcases all our key articles written over the years."
 Created: 2023-03-29
 ---